tokenlens

 Use caseRecommended approach

-Default OpenRouter data and minimal setupCall the top-level helpers (computeCostUSD, describeModel, getContextLimits).
+Default catalog and minimal setupCall the top-level helpers (computeCostUSD, getModelData, getContextLimits).

-Multiple sources, fixture data, or custom cachingCreate your own instance via createTokenlens and reuse it within your app.
+Specific gateway or custom TTL/cacheCreate your own instance via createTokenlens and reuse it within your app.

 5. TypeScript types